(Tømmerflåde i Värmland, 6 dage-100km)

 I learned about all kinds of knots and did my bit tying the raft together.

 We took the 100km-in-6-days option.
-The current would take us gently down the river, but we needed to spend about 10 hours a day floating along in order to make it in time.
+The current would take us gently down the river, but we needed to spend about 10 hours a day floating along in order to make it to the end point in time.

-At night it was recommended that we fasten the raft to the shore, tied to at least 2 trees, to keep it secure at night.
+We were told to fasten the raft to the shore at night, tied to at least 2 trees.
 Most nights we pitched our tent on the shore, but there was a night where we hadn’t found a good place to tie up our raft and it was getting dark reeeeally fast, so we pitched our tent on the raft for the night.